just-learning-1/minimal-repros/nextjs-no-conditional-server-issue/README.md

-# Minimal Repro: Next.js custom express server: Can't conditionally serve Next directories
+# Minimal Repro: Next.js can't conditionally serve different Next directories (custom Express server)

 ## Goal

-I want to conditionally serve different Next directories (based on a cookie value) within a custom Express server.
+I want to conditionally serve different Next directories to different sessions (based on a cookie value) within a custom Express server.

 ## Issue Summary

-Running `next({ ..., dir: 'a' }).prepare()` once on a server runtime seems to make it impossible to later run `next({ ..., dir: 'b' }).prepare()` to serve a different directory to an entirely different session.
+Running `next({ ..., dir: 'a' }).prepare()` once on a server runtime seems to make it impossible to later run `next({ ..., dir: 'b' }).prepare()` to serve a different directory to a different session.

 ## Repro